wragge/recordsearch_data_scraper/README.md

 * `RSAgency()` – an individual agency
 * `RSAgencySearch()` – an advanced search for agencies

 RecordSearch makes use of an odd assortment of sessions, redirects, and hidden forms, which make scraping a challenge.
-Please let me know if something isn't working as expected, as problems can be difficult to track down!
+Please let me know if something isn't working as expected, as problems can be difficult to pin down!

+This is a replacement for the original Recordsearch_tools library.
+The main changes are:

+* Requirements have been updated (dropping RoboBrowser which seems to be no longer maintained)
+* The full range of search parameters are now supported for Items, Series, and Agencies
+* There's a built-in cache for improved efficiency and speed

+See the [documentation](https://wragge.github.io/recordsearch_data_scraper/) for more details.
+And check out the [RecordSearch section](https://glam-workbench.net/recordsearch/) of the GLAM Workbench for examples of what's possible.

 ## Install